Dighton Pruning Services

 Integrated Pest Management & Disease Prevention Through Proper Pruning in Dighton

-Integrated Pest Management (IPM) in Dighton emphasizes the removal of diseased wood, selective thinning for air circulation, and sanitation to reduce pest habitat.
-Structural pruning minimizes storm damage and pest entry points.
-Tools must be disinfected between trees with 70% isopropyl alcohol or 10% bleach solution (1:9), especially in areas with oak wilt or Dutch elm disease.
-Post-pruning inspections at 30 days and seasonally help identify secondary issues, with complex cases referred to UMass Extension.
-Municipal programs require reporting of pest outbreaks, such as emerald ash borer or Asian longhorned beetle, and participation in regional forest health initiatives.
+Integrated Pest Management (IPM) in Dighton emphasizes the removal of diseased wood, selective thinning for air circulation, and sanitation to reduce overwintering pest habitats.
+Structural pruning helps prevent storm damage and entry points for pathogens.
+Tools must be disinfected between trees using 70% isopropyl alcohol or 10% bleach solution (1:9), especially in areas with oak wilt or Dutch elm disease.
+Post-pruning inspections (at 30 days and seasonally) help identify secondary issues.
+Municipal programs coordinate disease monitoring and reporting, especially for emerald ash borer and Asian longhorned beetle.
+For technical support and pest identification:

 Post-Pruning Debris Management & Massachusetts Organic Waste Requirements

-Massachusetts prohibits wood waste in household trash, requiring all pruning debris to be managed through municipal yard waste programs from April to November.
-Only biodegradable paper bags are accepted, and brush bundles must not exceed 4-foot lengths.
-On-site chipping is encouraged for mulch, while valuable species may be processed for lumber.
-Diseased material, such as oak wilt or Dutch elm disease, must be removed immediately and may require landfill disposal or quarantine per MA Dept of Agricultural Resources.
+Massachusetts prohibits wood waste in household trash, requiring participation in municipal yard waste programs (April–November).
+Residents must use biodegradable paper bags and bundle brush in 4-foot lengths.
+On-site chipping and mulch use are encouraged, and valuable species may be processed for lumber.
+Diseased material (oak wilt, Dutch elm disease) must be removed immediately and may require landfill disposal or quarantine for invasive pests.
 Prompt cleanup protects storm drains and public safety.
-For local guidelines, contact the Dighton Public Works
+For debris drop-off, permits, and compliance with MassDEP waste reduction goals:

 979 Somerset Avenue, Dighton, MA 02715